voxie/training-modules/Module-09.md

 Create a new "issue" for each repo with the message of Ready for Review and assign it to Brian Webb.

 Any required communication will again be done on the "issues" feature for the project so this feature **MUST** be enabled in the settings for each repo.
-Create an issue stating that this module is ready for review and mention all team leaders and department manager.
+Create an issue titled "Review Module 9 - REST" and mention all team leaders and department manager.